Sections of time-like twistor spaces with light-like or zero covariant derivatives: Introduction

 Let $E$ be an oriented vector bundle over $\mbox{\boldmath{$R$}}^m$ ($m\geq 2$) of rank $4n$.
 Let $h$ be a neutral metric of $E$ and $\nabla$ a flat $h$-connection of $E$.
-We will find examples of $h$-reversing paracomplex structures of $E$ such that for each $J$, $\nabla J$ is represented as $\nabla J=\alpha \otimes N$ for a nowhere zero $1$-form $\alpha$ and a nilpotent structure $N$ related to $J$.
-In particular, we will find examples of $h$-reversing almost paracomplex structures of $E^{4n}_{2n}$ as above.
-These give examples of Walker manifolds.
+We will find examples of $h$-reversing paracomplex structures of $E$ such that for each $J$, $\nabla J$ is represented as $\nabla J=\alpha \otimes N$ for a nowhere zero $1$-form $\alpha$ and a nilpotent structure $N$ related to $J$ (Example~\ref{ex:ex1} $\sim$ Example~\ref{ex:ex4}).
+In particular, we will find examples of $h$-reversing almost paracomplex structures of $E^{4n}_{2n}$ as above (Remark~\ref{rem:rem}).
 Suppose $n=1$.
-We will characterize sections of the time-like twistor spaces associated with $E$ such that the covariant derivatives are fully light-like.
-The covariant derivative of a paracomplex structure $J$ corresponding to such a section can be represented as $\nabla J =\alpha \otimes N$ for a nowhere zero $1$-form $\alpha$ and a nilpotent structure $N$ satisfying $\nabla N=0$.
-We will obtain all the pairs of sections of the two time-like twistor spaces with fully light-like covariant derivatives.
-Then we will find two types of such pairs.
+We will characterize sections of the time-like twistor spaces associated with $E$ such that the covariant derivatives are fully light-like and we will see that the covariant derivative of a paracomplex structure $J$ corresponding to such a section can be represented as $\nabla J =\alpha \otimes N$ for a nowhere zero $1$-form $\alpha$ and a nilpotent structure $N$ satisfying $\nabla N=0$ (Proposition~\ref{pro:gsec}).
+In addition, we will obtain all the pairs of sections of the two time-like twistor spaces with fully light-like covariant derivatives (Theorem~\ref{thm:gsec+-}).
+Then we will find two types of such pairs (Remark~\ref{rem:rem2}).
 One type corresponds to the pair of the lifts of the conformal Gauss map of a time-like minimal surface in $E^3_1$ and the other type corresponds to the pair of the lifts of a time-like surface in a $4$-dimensional neutral space form with zero mean curvature vector given in \cite{ando5}.
-Based on these studies, we can obtain the results in the case of $E=T\!E^4_2$.
+Based on these studies, we can obtain the results in the case of $E=T\!E^4_2$ (Corollary~\ref{cor:E42J}, Remark~\ref{rem:rem2_0}).
 Therefore we can find all the pairs of $h$-reversing almost paracomplex structures of $E^4_2$ such that each pair gives sections of the two time-like twistor spaces with fully light-like covariant derivatives.
-Such $h$-reversing almost paracomplex structures give examples of Walker manifolds.